ZIP Extractor Help

 Technical details

 ZIP Extractor uses the browser's built-in TextDecoder API to convert raw bytes into text.
-This API supports the encodings defined in the WHATWG Encoding Standard.
+It supports the encodings defined in the WHATWG Encoding Standard.
 When auto-detection (powered by jschardet) returns an encoding name that falls outside this set, ZIP Extractor translates it to the closest supported encoding.
-If no suitable translation exists, the preview will show an error.
+If no suitable translation exists, the preview shows an error.

 This EPUB file is protected by Digital Rights Management (DRM) and can't be rendered in ZIP Extractor's built-in reader.
 DRM-protected EPUBs encrypt their content so that only authorized reading applications can open them.